Yamanobe-no-michi Trail

 9 of 21 in Asuka And Sakurai

-The Yamanobe-no-michi Trail (山辺の道) is Japan’s oldest recorded road, now a peaceful walking route through Nara’s countryside.
-The most popular 11-kilometer stretch runs between Omiwa Shrine in Sakurai and Isonokami Shrine in Tenri.
-Along the way, you’ll pass historic spots like Hibara Shrine with its rare triple torii gate, and Chogakuji Temple, home to Japan’s oldest wooden bell tower gate and a small Japanese garden.
-You’ll also see one of the region’s largest ancient tombs, believed to belong to Emperor Sujin.
+The Yamanobe-no-michi Trail (山辺の道) is Japan's oldest recorded road, now a peaceful walking path that meanders through the picturesque countryside of Nara.
+The most popular 11-kilometer stretch runs between Omiwa Shrine in Sakurai and Isonokami Shrine in Tenri, offering visitors a chance to step back in time.
+Along the way, you’ll encounter significant historical landmarks, including Hibara Shrine with its rare triple torii gate and Chogakuji Temple, home to Japan's oldest wooden bell tower gate.
+Be sure to visit the ancient tomb believed to belong to Emperor Sujin, one of the largest in the region.

-The trail winds through small villages, farmlands, and wooded areas.
-Most of it is unpaved, but the walk is gentle with a few steep spots.
-Signs along the way are in English and other languages, and there are vending machines, restrooms, and fruit stands.
-The rural views offer a peaceful contrast to the urban basin below, making it a scenic and enjoyable hike for those who want to explore Japan’s ancient roots.
+The trail winds through charming small villages, farmland, and tranquil wooded areas.
+While most of the route is unpaved, it’s a relatively easy walk with just a few steep spots.
+Visitors will find informative signs in English and other languages along the way, as well as amenities like vending machines, restrooms, and fruit stands.
+The peaceful rural scenery provides a striking contrast to the urban landscape below, making the hike a refreshing way to explore Japan's ancient heritage and enjoy the natural beauty of the region.

 Provided through partner sites